At the dawn of the majors, Ke'Bryan Hayes is ready to prove himself in 2020 - Mash Viral

+“This one,” Charlie told me this week over the phone from a ball field in Texas, “is good at proving people are wrong.”

-When he was about seven or eight years old, Ke’Bryan told his father about his dream and asked him how he could make it happen.
-Charlie, a few years from a 14 season MLB career, was not convinced that Ke’Bryan could do it.
+When he was about 7 or 8 years old, as Ke’Bryan recalls, he told his father his dream and asked him how he could make it happen.
+Charlie, a few years from a 14-season career, was not convinced that Ke’Bryan could do it.
 He did not encourage, or even want, any of his three sons to play baseball.
 He didn’t think they were disciplined enough to become pro ball players, and he felt that Ke’Bryan, the youngest of the three, was not as naturally gifted as the other two.
 So he told Ke’Bryan that he was going to have to work harder than the others.
-Much more difficult.

 Charlie says that Ke’Bryan is the most committed person who has crossed the Big League Academy Baseball.
 Although his judgment seems to be a little biased, Charlie thinks so.
 After all, he didn’t even want him to play ball.
 Ke’Bryan proved him wrong.
 He was more than disciplined enough to play professionally.
 And after more than a decade of collaboration, Ke’Bryan was selected by the Pirates in the first round of the 2015 amateur draft.